 How Expensive is Greece?

 Although famous for its luxurious hotels and picturesque island destinations, Greece is a generally affordable place to vacation.
 Rates for lodging, restaurants, and general goods are highly affordable, especially compared to much of the rest of Western Europe.
 Greece uses the Euro, which makes it easy to adjust if you’re already on an extensive European trip.
+Plan your trip to Greece and surrounding countries with a Europe travel guide.

 Best Time to Visit Italy